WOZ Die Wochenzeitung

-WOZ Die Wochenzeitung, (commonly abbreviated as WOZ or Wochenzeitung), is a Swiss, German-language weekly newspaper, published in Zürich (Switzerland).
+WOZ Die Wochenzeitung, (commonly abbreviated as WOZ or Wochenzeitung), is a Swiss, German-language weekly newspaper published in Zürich.

 History

 Die WochenZeitung (WoZ) first appeared on 1 October 1981.
-It cost 2 Swiss Francs and 20'000 issues were printed.
+It cost 2 Swiss francs and 20,000 issues were printed.
 It was based on the experiences of the German Die Tageszeitung (Taz) and the Zürich-based monthly student magazine Das Konzept.
 Its creation was influenced by events of the Swiss alternative political movement in the first phase of the youth movement of the 1980s.
 Well-known journalists like Niklaus Meienberg or Laure Wyss but also novelists such as Max Frisch and Otto F. Walter regularly wrote for the paper.
-In 1987 WOZ started using Gender-neutral language.
+In 1987 WOZ started using gender-neutral language.